qguo2010/GCI-Net/README.md

-# Effective **G**lobal Context Integration for Lightweight 3D Medical Image Segmentation
+# GCI-Net for Lightweight 3D Medical Image Segmentation

 Code for the following paper